MayaMaya. Transforming Job Searching with AI

 Building trust: How well can AI really know me?

 While we focused on soft skills, users still expected job platforms to prioritize technical qualifications.
-The idea of being matched based on communication or adaptability felt unfamiliar—and often suspicious.
+The idea of being matched based on arbitrary scores for communication skills or adaptability felt unfamiliar and untrustworthy.

 To close that trust gap, we focused on making the system’s reasoning more transparent.
-We introduced a benchmark view that let users compare their soft skills to those typically needed in a given role.
+We introduced a benchmark view that let users compare their soft skills to those typically needed in a given role by breaking down factors like technical skills, core strengths, and soft skills, resulting in higher confidence in their match score.

 Today’s applicant tracking systems (ATS) typically focus on surface-level criteria—like years of experience or hard skills—when filtering thousands of resumes.
 MayaMaya’s approach aims to go deeper.